ZoneMinder/zoneminder/README.txt

 o     FIX - Some constants were defined unquoted, this has now been corrected.

 o    FIX - The zmtrigger.pl script had an old, and incorrect, initial section using constants that were no longer valid.
 This has now been fixed.
 o    FIX - The regular expression patterns used to parse the zm.conf file have been modified to ensure that they should always work. o    FIX - In previous versions it was possible for a process to die and not be reaped by zmdc.pl.
 This could have resulted in processes remaining as zombies resulting in them not being restarted after crashing.
-This has now been fixed so all dying processes will be caught and handled.

-o    FIX - The frame view has been restructured to ensure that it  has  a  consistent  look and does not  display  unwanted wrapping.

-o    FIX - A couple of remnant hard coded text elements have been replaced with tokens as they should have been originally. o     FIX - Previously separate 'object' and 'embed' tags were used  for Internet Explorer and non-IE browsers.
+This has now been fixed so all dying processes will be caught and handled. o    FIX - The frame view has been restructured to ensure that it has a consistent look and does not display unwanted wrapping. o    FIX - A couple of remnant hard coded text elements have been replaced with tokens as they should have been originally. o    FIX - Previously separate `object' and `embed' tags were used for Internet Explorer and non-IE browsers.
 These have been merged so that browsers will use whichever tag is appropriate.
-Any player controls that were present should now be hidden as well.

-o     FIX - A problem was present whereby the Maximum FPS  set in the bandwidth settings was not being respected in the live streams.
+Any player controls that were present should now be hidden as well. o     FIX - A problem was present whereby the Maximum FPS  set in the bandwidth settings was not being respected in the live streams.
 This is now fixed.